Iubalus/arborist/doc/persistence.md

     /** Remove all links for locator */ function removeLinks(locator:string);
     ```
     3. Versioning strategy wherin there is a versions file to register types that are not v1 and conversion behaviors for upgraded types.
-Thsi will be used by persistence to convert loaded values into the newest version.
+This will be used by persistence to convert loaded values into the newest version.
     ```javascript
     interface Content {
         version:string;
         content:any;
-        unsupportedContent?: any;
     }
     ```